My Quiet Kitchen

 1. Each dish in this series will take no more than one hour of prep/cook time.

-2. The total cost per serving won't exceed $2 and will often be less, allowing room for creativity on your part, the addition of your favorite condiments, etc. (Water, salt, and pepper will not be included in the cost.)
+2. The total cost per serving won't exceed $2 and will often be less, allowing room for creativity on your part, the addition of your favorite condiments, etc. (Water, salt, and pepper aren't included in the cost.)

 4. Lastly, these dishes will always focus on whole, nutrient-rich, high-quality, real food.
 It would be easy for me to tell you to buy a box of pasta and slap some sauce on it, but that's not the kind of affordable we're going for.
 The idea is to eat more simply, get comfortable cooking the basics, refresh our taste buds so that we enjoy the flavors of real food, and break the cycle of depending on convenience foods.